Transition to Non-exempt Payroll

 - Department budgets may be affected due to increased overtime pay.

-A: With prior approval from the non-exempt staff member's supervisor, staff designated as delayed or reserve service may make up time within 3 months.
 If the staff member is away from work on an approved sick leave request the day before the severe weather policy is activated, he/she may continue to use sick leave/PTO while the policy is active.

-A: It is important to distinguish between tasks a staff member is required to do because a supervisor requests it and tasks a staff member may ”desire” to do simply because it is the way he/she likes to work.
+It is important to distinguish between tasks a staff member is required to do because a supervisor requests it and tasks a staff member may “desire” to do simply because it is the way the staff member likes to work.
 As a rule of thumb, work schedules, including flexible work schedules, or arrangements to work from home on occasion, need to be managed and approved by a staff member’s supervisor -- just the same as when the staff member was exempt.
 Whether a staff member is required to check emails or messages or perform work from home also must be managed and approved by the staff member’s supervisor.
 A staff member should not presume that it is permissible to do this work outside of the regular workday without prior approval from a supervisor.
-In addition, work performed outside of work which would result in overtime must be authorized in advance by a staff member’s supervisor because all time worked must be accounted for and recorded as “time worked.”
+In addition, work performed outside of work that would result in overtime must be authorized in advance by a staff member’s supervisor because all time worked must be accounted for and recorded as “time worked.”

-A: Yes, but the time could be considered work time under certain conditions such as if the training occurs during normal work hours or if it is mandatory.
+Yes, but the time could be considered work time under certain conditions such as if the training occurs during normal work hours or if it is mandatory.
 But voluntary participation in training is not considered work time.
 For more information, visit the Department of Labor website.

-A: According to the Department of Labor, travel that keeps an employee away from home overnight is travel away from home.
+According to the Department of Labor, travel that keeps an employee away from home overnight is travel away from home.
 Travel away from home is clearly work time when it cuts across the employee's workday.
 The time is not only hours worked on regular working days during normal working hours but also during corresponding hours on nonworking days.
 However, the Department of Labor will not consider as work time that time spent in travel away from home outside of regular working hours as a passenger on an airplane, train, boat, bus, or automobile.
 For more information, visit the Department of Labor website.

-A: On-call situations vary.
+On-call situations vary.
 A staff member who is not required to remain at work but is merely required to leave word where he or she may be reached is not working while on-call.
 The other consideration is whether a staff member can use the on-call time for his or her own purpose.
 If a staff member is able to use the on-call time effectively to engage in personal activities, the time is not considered work time.
 However, a staff member who is on-call must be able to use the idle time for his or her own purposes or the on-call time is probably hours worked.
 When a staff member is on-call, all time spent responding to calls is hours worked.

 For more information visit the Department of Labor’s website or visit the Duke University or Duke University Health System site for information about on-call premiums.

-A: The classification of a position as exempt or non-exempt for overtime pay has no bearing on the use of professional development funds within a department.
+The classification of a position as exempt or non-exempt for overtime pay has no bearing on the use of professional development funds within a department.

-A: Work-related activities that take place during normal business hours or are not voluntary for the staff member are considered compensable work time.
+Work-related activities that take place during normal business hours or are not voluntary for the staff member are considered compensable work time.